 Close Menu

-BACK PAIN AND DISABILITY BENEFITS – LISTING 1.15
+SPINAL DISORDERS & SSD BENEFITS – LISTING 1.15

-Do you have back pain that prevents you from working?
-To qualify for Social Security Disability benefits and SSI benefits, the SSA requires you to have a severe medical condition that lasts for at least one year.
-This means that MRI’s, CT scans, or x-rays, should show show that your back pain is caused by some spinal condition.
-The records also need to show you cannot work due to the pain for over 12 months.
+Spinal disorders can keep you from working and you may need to replace your income with SSD benefits.
+Do you have a spinal condition that prevents you from working?
+To qualify for Social Security Disability (SSD) benefits and SSI benefits, the SSA requires you to have a severe medical condition that lasts for at least one year.

-MOST COMMON TYPES OF CHRONIC BACK PAIN CONDITIONS
+MOST COMMON TYPES OF CHRONIC SPINAL DISORDERS

 SSD PAYMENTS FOR BACK PAIN FALL UNDER LISTING 1.15

-1.15 Disorders of the skeletal spine resulting in compromise of a nerve roots, documented by A, B, C, and D:
+1.15 Disorders of the skeletal spine resulting in compromise of a nerve roots documented by A, B, C, and D:

-A. Neuro-anatomic (radicular) distribution of one or more of the following symptoms consistent with compromise of the affected nerve roots:
+A. Neuro-anatomic distribution of one or more of the following symptoms consistent with compromise of the affected nerve roots:

 1. Pain; or